KeyBridge/lib-itu-sm2117/docs/howtos.md

 assert np.array_equal(recordings[0], iq2)
 ```

-> Note about dtypes: all data is stored and read as float32 or complex64.
-If your input
+> Note on dtypes: All data is stored and read as float32 or complex64. <br />
-> uses a higher or lower number of bytes, it will be converted internally accordingly.
-I.e.,
+> If the input uses a higher or lower number of bytes, it will be converted internally accordingly. <br />
-> all float types will be converted to float32 (if needed) and all complex types will be
-> converted to complex64 (if needed).
+> For example, all float types will be converted to float32 (if needed) and all complex types will be converted to complex64 (if needed).

 ___

-### Naming I/Q datasets
+## Naming I/Q datasets

-For each call of ``write_iq_dataset`` a H5 dataset is created.
-If the name for the
-dataset is not specified through the ``dataset_name`` argument one will generated
-with the preffix 'Dataset_' plus the next available integer in that H5 group (e.g.,
+For each call of the ``write_iq_dataset``an H5 dataset is created.
+If the name for the dataset is not specified through the ``dataset_name`` argument one will be generated with the prefix **'Dataset_'** plus the next available integer in that H5 group (e.g., 'Dataset_0').
-'Dataset_0').

 ```python
 from itusm2117 import write_iq_dataset, read_iq_dataset
 import numpy as np